SIT in Netherlands: International Perspectives on Sexuality and Gender

 The Netherlands: International Perspectives on Sexuality and Gender program includes field-based learning opportunities for a broader and deeper understanding of the program’s theme.
 In addition to shorter, in-country visits, the program travels to Morocco, giving students additional insight on the issues of sexuality, gender, and migration from a different international perspective.

-During this two-week excursion, students will engage with Moroccan academics, researchers, and activists to examine sexuality and gender in a modern Islamic society.
+Morocco: During this two-week excursion, students will engage with Moroccan academics, researchers, and activists to examine sexuality and gender in a modern Islamic society.
 The role of Islamic minorities is a crucial social issue in much of Europe, and issues of gender and sexuality are seen as the most visible demarcation of societal tensions.
 As Moroccan immigrants comprise one of the largest migrant communities in the Netherlands, this excursion also focuses on the issue of gender and sexuality in countries of origin.
 The excursion challenges students to reflect on how their own positionality may affect their perception of Morocco.

 In the first week in Morocco, students will hear lectures on gender and sexuality in a Moroccan context.
 In the second week students will travel to a few cities and explore the diversity of Morocco and their perception of the Orient.
 While here, they will visit Rabat, Morocco’s capital, a garden city founded in the 12th century; Casablanca, an economic hub; and Fes and Marrakech, imperial cities founded in the 9th and 11th centuries.

-Please download this cost sheet for details on the estimate of costs for Spring 2018: SA SIT Netherlands Sp18.pdf
+Please download this cost sheet for details on the estimate of costs for Spring 2018: SA SIT Netherlands Sp18.pdf (costs for Fall 2018 are coming soon and should be similar)

 As a reference, the estimated cost of attendance at Binghamton University during the 2017/2018 year is $26,100.
 Cost for one semester at BU is $13,050.